Adappt-Intelligence-Inc/libra/doc/API.md

 # Rest API Interface for RTSP and Webrtc

 ## Common APIs for Cloud and NVR.
-We are targetting AWS in this doc.
+AWS cloud only supported.

 ## Rules